 The program requires the completion of 33 units of credit, in addition to any unmet foundation requirements.
 Each course is 3 units.
-Seven of these courses (21 units) must be graduate-level Economics courses.

 The program of study is comprised of foundation requirements, an Economics graduate core, and elective courses that fulfill one of the two concentrations listed above.
 The program also involves one or more of the following: an internship, completion of a directed research project, research/study abroad or a master's thesis.
 Graduate students develop a course of study in collaboration with their faculty advisor.
 During the course of the program students must pass a Comprehensive Exam in Microeconomics and a Comprehensive Exam in Macroeconomics.

 Economics students select one of the following concentrations:

 See Courses for more details.

 The foundation requirements represent three bodies of knowledge that all graduate students must acquire before enrolling in the core courses.
 Requirements are waived if they have been met by previous studies or work experience.
 See Courses for more information on the foundation requirements.